dpnpinto/PintArch/Install_arch_notes.md

-# How to make a manual PintoDWM Arch Install - After boot from the oficial Arch ISO
+# How to make a manual Arch Linux Install - After boot from the oficial Arch ISO

 ## Minha versão de instalação automatizada do Arch